International & Global Studies

 Academic Focus

-Archaeology, history, religions, and languages of ancient East Asia and the Near East
+Archaeology, history, society, religion, wealth inequality, languages, East Asia, and the Near East

-Yoko Nishimura's primary research skills and teaching experience are in the archaeology, history, religions, and languages of ancient East Asia and the Near East, particularly those of ancient Japan and Turkey, with a focus on the material cultures of—and historical documents about—the peoples that have been in these regions since prehistoric time periods.
-Her research interest centers around domestic artifacts and everyday activities of, as well as economic inequality between, non-elite inhabitants in their dwelling and mortuary contexts within houses or residential neighborhoods.
+Yoko Nishimura’s primary research expertise and teaching experience lie in the archaeology, history, religions, wealth inequality, and languages of East Asia and the Near East.
+Her work focuses on the material cultures and historical documents related to the peoples who have inhabited these regions since prehistoric times.
+Her research centers on domestic artifacts and everyday activities, as well as economic inequality among non-elite populations, particularly within residential and mortuary contexts.